MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/repair-server.md

 Make sure that you have reviewed the [prerequisites](#prerequisites).

-Follow these steps on the sever you are trying to repair.
+Follow these steps on the server you are trying to repair.

 1. Install the operating system and required drivers.
 Follow the steps in [Install the Azure Stack HCI, version 23H2 Operating System](../deploy/deployment-install-os.md).